Arris-Composites/ODB2VTK/README.md

 ## Usage C++

-To successully compile the C++ project using Abaqus public APIs, we need to do the following things in Visual Studio:
+Cpp folder has the source code for the C++ implemnetation.
-These directories may look different on your machine depending on where Abaqus is installed.
-I will use the directories on my machine as an example.
+To successully compile the C++ project using Abaqus public APIs, we need to do the following things in Visual Studio (This may look different on your machine depending on where Abaqus is installed, but I will list my directories as an example.):

 1. Add the include directories
    ```